ElluIFX/DP100-PyQt5-GUI/readme_EN.md

 ### Control by GUI

 I have released a PyInstaller packaged version, you can just download and run it.
-Everything out of the box.
+Everything is out of the box.

-> Set environment varible `MDP_FORCE_ENGLISH` to `1` can force the interface to be English if it failed to detect your system language.
+> Set environment variable `MDP_FORCE_ENGLISH` to `1` can force the interface to be English if it fails to detect your system language.

 ## References (Thanks)